splynx/docs/files/en/getting_started_guide/getting_started_guide.md

 Getting Started With SPLYNX
 ===========================
-Hello Splynx Newby!
+The Splynx family welcomes you!

-The Splynx team proudly welcomes you to the world of efficiency and convenience.
+We would like to introduce you to a world of efficiency and convenience specially designed for you.
 All your business activities are about to get much easier, quicker and proficient with the help of Splynx.

 Here are a few base requirements to get started.
 Kindly follow the links below to each step and get ready to optimize your business!